-When you start a business, you need to understand what laws apply to your new business.
+You need to understand the laws that apply to your business.
 Consult a legal expert or business adviser to understand which laws you will need to follow.

 Business registrations